 For those of you who don’t know, Barton is an acclaimed chef as well as one of the most important thought leaders and change makers in the sustainable aquaculture space.
 He is a National Geographic Fellow; the director of the Healthy and Sustainable Food Program at the Center for Health and the Global Environment at Harvard University’s School of Public Health; and the New England Aquarium’s first Sustainability Fellow.
 He has authored several cookbooks including For Cod and Country, Two if by Sea, and the soon-to-be-released American Seafood: Heritage, Culture & Cookery from Sea to Shining Sea – a book that is a comprehensive and ambitious history of the fish and seafood industry.

 Verlasso supports all points of a community that sacrifice each and every day to bring the most sustainable salmon to the United States.
-We are constantly working to connect with local, regional and national communities by providing in kind donations, support, man hours and much more that create positive impact.
-Barton has a pragmatic and impactful approach to sustainability as well, in the fish and seafood conversation which has made him one of the world’s leading voices on the issue.
+We are constantly working to connect with local, regional and national communities by providing in-kind donations, support, man hours and much more to create a positive impact.
+Barton as well has a pragmatic and impactful approach to sustainability, and has become one of the world’s leading voices in the fish and seafood conversation.
 The compelling similarity of mission and purpose is what brings his thought leadership and our company together.
-Barton was one of the first chefs to ever visit the Verlasso farm sites on a trip to the Patagonia nearly five years ago and described his experience as transformative in the way that he felt about aquaculture in the region.
+Barton was one of the first chefs to ever visit the Verlasso farm sites on a trip to the Patagonia nearly five years ago, and described his experience as transformative in the way that he felt about aquaculture in the region.

 What role do you feel that certifications or recommendations within the NGO community help shape what consumers will buy?